Ahmet Üzümcü

 Ahmet Üzümcü (born August 30, 1951) is a Turkish career diplomat, who previously served as the Director-General of the Organisation for the Prohibition of Chemical Weapons (OPCW).

 He graduated from Foreign Relations Department of the Faculty of Political Science, Ankara University.

+Üzümcü was ambassador to Austria, in Vienna, from 1979 to 1982, then consul at the Consulate General in Aleppo, Syria from 1982 to 1984.

+From 1986 to 1989, he represented the Turkish delegation to NATO.
+He continued to work for the organization until 1994.

+From 1996 to 1999, he headed the staff of the Turkish Ministry of Foreign Affairs.

-Üzümcü was consul at the Consulate General in Aleppo, Syria, and ambassador to Israel from July 28, 1999, to June 30, 2002.
+He was later accredited ambassador to Israel from July 28, 1999, to June 30, 2002.

 Between 2002 and 2004, he served as the Permanent Representative of Turkey to NATO. Üzümcü was appointed Permanent Representative of Turkey to the United Nations Office at Geneva in 2006, serving at this post until 2010.
 In 2008, he became chair of the Conference on Disarmament.

-Üzümcü received an Honorary Doctorate for Lifetime Achievements in Arms Control and Disarmament from the Geneva School of Diplomacy in 2010 prior to taking up his position at the OPCW.
+Üzümcü received an Honorary Doctorate for Lifetime Achievements in Arms Control and Disarmament in 2010 from the Geneva School of Diplomacy and International Relations, a for-profit business whose lack of university accreditation has put it under the spotlight of the news media, prior to taking up his position at the OPCW.

 In 2013, during Ahmet Üzümcü's mandate as Director-General, the Nobel Peace Prize was awarded to the OPCW.

 Ahmet Üzümcü is married to Işıl Üzümcü.